20 Secrets From The World’s Most Frequent Flyers

 TURN LEFT, PAY LESS

 If you’d rather invest in a five-star hotel for a few nights than a seat at the front of a plane for a few hours, look around for lesser-known boutique airlines and routings that provide “affordable luxury”.
 La Compagnie is a fantastic business-class-only French airline that only flies between Paris CDG and New York Newark.
 Its powder blue, private jet-style cabin is configured with 74 seats that recline 175 degrees to create lie-flat beds, and return flights can cost as little as $1,600.
-Low-cost airline Norwegian Air is another one to look at, flying Boeing 787 Dreamliners between the UK and the US, with premium seats (essentially premium economy, but you also get lounge access) undercutting other airlines on transatlantic routes to LA, Las Vegas and Boston with prices from £720 return (premium economy on traditional airlines can cost upwards of £2,000).
+Low-cost airline Norwegian Air is another one to look at, flying Boeing 787 Dreamliners between the UK and the US, with premium seats (essentially premium economy, but you also get lounge access) undercutting other airlines on transatlantic routes to Los Angeles, Las Vegas and Boston with prices from £720 return (premium economy on traditional airlines can cost upwards of £2,000).

 Mr Fred Finn is the Guinness World Record-holder for “world’s most travelled person”.
 He flew Concorde 718 times.
 These days he flies about 200,000 miles a year